PFTL/website/content/blog/22_Step_by_step_qt.rst

 Reusable Qt Windows: Subclassing
 --------------------------------
 When we started to play around with Qt windows, we have developed everything as a script file that you could run.
 However, it is very hard to maintain and reuse that kind of code.
 The easiest is to develop classes that inherit from the base Qt classes.
-For example, let's reproduce the window with the two buttons, but in a more reliable way.
-Let's start creating a file called **views.py** and add the following to it:
+For example, let's reproduce the window with the two buttons, but in a more elegant way.
+Let's start by creating a file called **views.py** and add the following to it:

 .. code-block:: python